jiayin88/ProjectEuler/README.md

 # ProjectMammogram

-This project is part of MSc.
-Mathematics studies in University of Malaya.
+This project is part of the MSc.
+(Mathematics) program in the University of Malaya.
 The goal is to create a pipeline of mammogram analysis to determine the chances of having cancer based on the region of interest using R programming.
 For more information, please read it here: (insert paper link).

 What to expect in this repository:
 1. Images used in this project